isidore/MobProgrammingBook/manuscript/090_Mobbing Cheat Sheet.md

 # Mobbing Cheat Sheet

 ## Mobbing

 1. Arrange people in a circle with the driver at the keyboard and the navigator as far away as possible
-2. Rotate every four minutes, navigator becomes the driver
+2. Rotate every four minutes with the navigator becoming the driver
-3. Make sure driver is not thinking at the keyboard
+3. Make sure the driver is not thinking while on the keyboard
 4. Small steps, frequent feedback
 5. Small steps, frequent check-ins
-6. Monitor for kindness, consideration and respect
+6. Monitor for kindness, consideration, and respect
-7. End while still happy (2 hours or less)
+7. End the session while everyone is still happy (2 hours or less)

 ## Retrospective